dendronhq/handbook/handbook/handbook.people.onboarding.checklist.md

 In the interests of paying it forward and contributing to our core value of [Iteration](https://handbook.dendron.so/notes/b89ba854-72fb-4ebc-a8a0-55960b89e9dc.html#iteration) - we encourage you to suggest changes and updates to this note and the handbook, both of which can be done via Pull Request (PR).

-Along with this you will complete onboarding on Day Thirty by being asked to fill out the [Onboarding Satisfaction Survey](TODO), which is an opportunity to share feedback on your general Onboarding Experience.
+Along with this you will complete onboarding on Day Thirty by being asked to fill out the [Onboarding Satisfaction Survey](https://airtable.com/shrcILcL6cm6lpCZt), which is an opportunity to share feedback on your general Onboarding Experience.

 ---

+> Note: You'll see certain comments throughout this checklist to clarify what is applicable to you.
+The comment is valid till the next section/heading.
+They are:
+>
+> - `<!-- Full time -->` applies only to team members that are working on Dendron full time (includes full-time contractors + interns)
+> - `<!-- Trial -->` applies to team members that are working on limited duration projects (2-4 weeks)
+> - `<!-- Hourly -->` applies to team members paid by the hour.
+> - If not specified, sections should be applicable to everyone.

 ### Before Starting at Dendron